Steve Beaton: PDC career

 In the rest of the major events in 2012, Beaton could not win more than one game in any of them with his best results being last 16 exits in the World Matchplay, World Grand Prix and Players Championship Finals.
 On the PDC Pro Tour he lost in the semi-finals of the second Players Championship in a deciding leg to Dave Chisnall and also reached two other quarter-finals.

 At the 2013 World Championship, Beaton defeated qualifier Kyle Anderson 3–0, but was then beaten 4–2 by James Wade.
 After the tournament, he was ranked world number 28.
 He reached the quarter-finals of a PDC Pro Tour event for the first time in six months in April at the seventh UK Open Qualifier, but lost 6–3 to John Part.
 At the UK Open itself, he lost 9–5 to Joey Palfreyman in the third round.
 He lost in two consecutive semi-finals in European Tour events during the year.
 The first of these came at the Austrian Darts Open where he missed four match darts at double 16 against Mervyn King to be edged out 6–5.
 The other was at the German Darts Championship where he suffered a 6–4 defeat against Dave Chisnall.
 He then won the German Darts Masters as he dropped only four legs in his first four games before averaging 100 in a 6–3 victory over Simon Whitlock in the semi-finals.
-He played Mervyn King in the final and with Beaton leading 4–3, King incredibly burst his score when on 134 by hitting a treble 20 with his final dart instead of a single to leave 40.
+He played Mervyn King in the final and with Beaton leading 4–3, King burst his score when on 134 by hitting a treble 20 with his final dart instead of a single to leave 40.
 Beaton stepped in to hit a 160 finish and, though the match went to a deciding leg, he was first to a finish to close the match out 6–5 and seal his first title for almost four years.
-At the World Grand Prix he missed one dart for the match in the first round against James Wade to be narrowly beaten by two sets to one.
-Another semi-final followed at the 12th Players Championship by seeing off Gary Anderson in the quarters before losing 6–2 to Kim Huybrechts.
-His surge in form during the latter half of the year saw him finish eighth on the ProTour Order of Merit to qualify for the Players Championship Finals, where he came back from 3–1 and 5–3 down against Wade in the first round to win 6–5.
+At the World Grand Prix he missed one dart for the match in the first round against James Wade to be beaten by two sets to one.
+Another semi-final followed at Players Championship 12 by seeing off Gary Anderson in the quarters before losing 6–2 to Kim Huybrechts.
+His surge in form during the latter half of the year saw him finish eighth on the PDC Pro Tour Order of Merit to qualify for the Players Championship Finals, where he came back from 3–1 and 5–3 down against Wade in the first round to win 6–5.
 However, he averaged 81.41 in his next match against Wes Newton (almost 20 points lower than against Wade) and was beaten 9–3.